 Long-suffering Southern rail passengers will be among the first in the UK to benefit from a new Government scheme that will force firms to pay out if a train is more than 15 minutes late – but the scheme won't be rolled out across the country until at least 2020.

 The Department for Transport (DfT) has today unveiled its 'Delay Repay 15' compensation scheme, which means certain passengers will soon be able to claim 25% of the cost of a single fare for delays of between 15 and 29 minutes.
 Currently the starting point for compensation with most companies is 30 minutes, though a few only offer it for delays of an hour or more (the minimum legal requirement).

-Season ticket holders will also be compensated for delays of more than 15 minutes, though compensation will be based on the overall number of delays over the period the ticket's valid.
+Season ticket holders will also be compensated for delays of more than 15 minutes, though compensation will be based on the value of the journey affected as a proportion of price of the season ticket.
 See our Train Delays guide for more on how to claim if your train was delayed or cancelled.

 When will compensation for 15-minute delays start?

 The scheme will be introduced on Govia Thameslink Railway (GTR) services within "months" – there's no precise launch date yet.
 GTR runs the Southern, Thameslink, Great Northern and Gatwick Express services.

 However, the DfT says it could be four years before all rail firms offer the new scheme.
 That's because DfT has decided to force rail companies to offer compensation for delays of 15 minutes or more by writing it into their franchise contracts.